nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * To specify inputs to the command, type the corresponding input's flag followed by a space, and then the value of your input.<br>
   e.g. `-n John Doe` will store the input value `John Doe` for the name flag, as indicated by `-n`.
-More details about the flags for each command will be given in each sections below.
+More details about the flags for each command will be given in each section below.

 * Inputs not contained in any brackets must be passed into the command.<br>